 Where and how to recycle your light bulbs

-You can drop off up to 16 bulbs a day.
+You can drop off up to 16 bulbs and 16 fluorescent tubes a day.
 If you have more bulbs to recycle, and live in BC or PEI, we may be able to pick them up for free.
-Get more information here.
+Get more information: for BC and PEI.